wp-plugins/amr-ical-events-list/readme.txt

 = Date, Times and Timezone =

 *   Note: wordpress 2.8 up now allows the timezone to be specified by city which should cater for daylight saving differences.
 Please check very carefully that times are correct and that you understand what the times should be.
 *   Timezones - there is your server's timezone, the timezone of the calendar files, and your wordpress timezone.
 The plugin will try for the timezone string (either from wordpress 2.8 or the automatic timezone plugin.
 Failing that it wiull try for gmt_offset, and attempt to convert it to a timezone string.
-Failingthat it will use UTC time.
+Failing that it will use UTC time.
 If anyone needs more sophisticated functionality such as allowing a selection of timezones, please contact me.

 = Testing =
 *    Can pass URL's, Listtypes and nocache/debug options via the url query string for ease of testing. see plugin homepage for examples.